Federal Pell Grant

 Residency and Citizenship

-· Not convicted of possessing or selling illegal drugs while receiving financial aid
+- Students cannot be convicted of possessing or selling illegal drugs while receiving financial aid

-Maximum Time Frame (Lifetime eligibility Used (LEU))
+Maximum Time Frame (Lifetime Eligibility Used (LEU))